 Note: As it is quite a dense idea, today we are staying with funcionarios but you can find the post on oposiciones here.

 What are Funcionarios?

-Like I said, funcionarios are public workers in Spain.
+Like already stated, funcionarios are public workers in Spain.
 They will be the people who do everything from clean your street to decide if you have enough reason to be in the country to approve your visa.
 Funcionarios work in the universities, hospitals, offices, etc. and have a really important role in everyday Spanish life.
 I would go as far to say that the jobs they do are essential for how the system works here and, in fact, without funcionarios, it would probably fall apart.

 What does this mean for workers and youth?

+Of course, these are just our opinions and you are perfectly welcome to feel differently.
+Please stayed tuned for Sunday’s post in which we’ll be bringing a Spaniard’s opinion of oposiciones to the table as well.
 If you have any questions or comments, please leave them down below and we will do our best to answer them for you.

 I saw interesting your post, but there is some facts that you miss.
 I am a spanish funcionario.
 So, I will not waste your time.

 According to the text, you only talked about a tiny part of the funcionarios.
 I can see that you only lived in Andalusia (Andalucía in Spanish) and it is more common to see funcionarios of the Autonomous Comunities there, but it is rarer to see the ones of the central administration of the state (where I belong).